ianpreston/rockometer/README.md

  * `RESET` - Remove all votes, reset the meter to 50, and begin voting if it was stopped

  * `STOP` - Prevent any more votes from coming in, but keep the meter's score visible

+ * `START` - Start a previously-stopped meter without resetting the score